gregid/standard-resource/docs/resources/ids.md

 # IDs

 Every resource must have a unique identifier, or ID for short.
-The ID is what distinguishes one resource of a particular [resource type](./type.md) from another resource of that same type.
+This ID is what distinguishes one resource of a particular [resource type](./type.md) from another resource of the same type.

 ### Uniqueness

 IDs must be unique within each resource type.
-Two resources that are not of the same type may have the same ID, however.
+Two resources that are not of the same resource type may have the same ID, however.

 ### Type